RE:View – Doppelganger

 The only reason there ever was to see this movie is the special effects.

-I admit most of my trip down this memory lane had to do with taking time to enjoy Meddings monochrome monomania.
-What I love about Meddings’s work is the combination of the fantastic and the grounded in reality.
+I admit most of my trip down this memory lane had to do with taking time to enjoy Derrick Meddings monochrome monomania.
+What I love about his work is the combination of the fantastic and the grounded in reality.
 His wonder machines had to be able to work, at least in theory.
 There wasn’t the attitude you clearly see from Star Wars (1977) of “let’s just kit-smash for a while until we have something that looks good.”
 As fantastic as it was, he always built something that felt real.

 “Thunderbirds marked the point where Derek Meddings and cohort Mike Trim started working in tandem: Meddings designed much of International Rescue’s core craft, prioritizing sharp bulk and heft, while Trim took care of secondary/guest vehicles, producing more streamlined and sinuous craft.
 The aerial gymnastics of the sleek, supersonic first responder Thunderbird 1 starts the action of each episode, complemented by the lumbering, powerful Thunderbird 2, the most recognizable of all of the Andersons’ mecha and a craft that fills the screen whenever it takes off, soars through the skies, or lands in some danger zone.
 Thunderbird 3 is more of a curiosity, since we only ever see it in a handful of episodes, yet it remains another of Meddings’ fascinatingly gargantuan designs.
 The trim, squat Thunderbird 4 is everything Supercar should have been, while the immobility of space station Thunderbird 5 is at odds with its sophisticated, complex design and exposed mechanics.